Because I have a pretty specific mission, people have asked me how I decided on it and my niche. So here’s a little of that story.

 When I help rural entrepreneurs prosper, then they will use their resources to help their small towns prosper.
 They will be the ones to tackle healthcare and education and the specific issues and needs in their town.

 I ran my new pared-down mission past a few well-chosen friends.
 They pushed back against my specialization.
 I should be the one-stop resource for everything small town, they said.
 But I felt so calm and happy with my more specific mission that I stood firm.
-I know that this felt right.
+I knew that this felt right.
 And I’ve stuck with it for years now.
 It’s just as relevant to me today as it was when I discovered it in 2010.

 So for those of you still looking for your own mission, here are the three steps I’d recommend you take.